 If planning permission is granted for an annexe, it is likely to include conditions that restrict occupation of it to members, guests or dependents of the household, and will also prevent the separate sale of this part of the property.

-Could you build under permitted development?
+Can I build an annexe under permitted development?

 Permitted development (PD) allows householders to improve and extend without full planning permission.
 However, there are limitations on the height, size, type and location of structures built under PD, and also limitations on the use.